My Rights and Responsibilities

 Drug Conviction Impact on Federal Student Aid

-A federal or state drug conviction can disqualify a student for federal and state financial aid.
+A federal or state drug conviction can disqualify a student from federal and state financial aid.
 MSOE will review all information that is submitted by students on the FAFSA application that confirm they have a drug conviction.
-Students will be notified at the time their FAFSA application is reviewed of their ineligibility and given the information on how to regain eligibility.
+Students will be notified at the time their FAFSA application is reviewed of their ineligibility and given information on how to regain eligibility.

 Convictions only count if they were for an offense that occurred during a period of enrollment for which the student was receiving federal student financial aid.
 If a MSOE student is convicted of a drug offense during an academic year they will be ineligible for future federal and state financial aid based on the guidelines outlined in the Federal Student Aid Handbook.